ASTR 1230 (O'Connell) Lecture Notes

 (lower left) to near-infrared wavelengths (upper right).
 From NOAO.

-(or the "spectrum") of the EM energy released by a cosmic source.
+Spectroscopy is the study of how the EM energy released by a cosmic

 Typical astronomical spectrographs use prisms or diffraction

 gratings to disperse light according to its wavelength.
 The drawing

 - We already saw in Lecture 5 that the